"Science is but a perversion of itself unless it has as its ultimate goal the betterment of humanity."

 Supervisor: Prof. Maria Grazia Pittau.

-Annual Review of Biomedical Data Science (2019). *joint first authors.
+Annual Review of Biomedical Data Science (2019). *joint first authorship.

 Statistical Methods in Medical Research (2018).